 Emergency cash.
 If you have emergency funds set aside, this may be the time to use some of it.

 Line of credit.
 As a physician, you may already have a line of credit secured by your home or other assets at very favourable rates.
-As of April 14, 2022, Canada’s five largest banks are offering a low prime rate of 3.20%.
 The prime rate is what the banks charge their best customers.

 Corporate retained earnings.
 If you’re incorporated and have retained earnings in your corporation, talk to your MD Advisor and accountant about how best to manage a distribution.
 Be aware that there are corporate tax and personal compensation implications to consider.